 Building and Equipment Accessibility

 Students with disabilities that impede mobility may be unable to access certain facilities.
 Since most buildings at the University are accessible, students with mobility impairments can be scheduled into sections of courses held in accessible areas and/or buildings.
 If necessary, consideration will be given to relocating a class scheduled in a room or building that is not accessible.
 Other architectural barriers may also exist.
 Offices may be inaccessible to a student using a wheelchair or scooter either because of office size or furniture arrangement.
 Use of computer or laboratory equipment may also be difficult for some students.
 Adaptive equipment may be needed.
-The SSD Office may be helpful in suggesting solutions.
-The Office of Facilities Planning and Management has current information on architectural building accessibility standards (836-3411.)
+The Office of Services for Students with Disabilities (SSD) may be helpful in suggesting solutions.
+The Office of Facilities Planning and Management has current information on architectural building accessibility standards (715-836-3411.)

 Access to Technology

 In recent years, advances in educational and information technology have been a boon to students and educators alike.
 However, as institutions embrace these new tools, it is incumbent upon them to ensure that the technology does not create new barriers for individuals with disabilities.
 These individuals often require modified or adapted hardware or software to gain access to electronic information.
 The provision of this assistive technology is legally required to ensure equal access to all institutional information technology resources and services.

 The requirements of equal access also apply to the Internet and Web.

 - Web-based activities and online courses must be accessible to persons with disabilities;

 - Captioning and transcripts should be provided for audio and video clips; and

 - If instructors make use of Web-based material; programs and equipment must be in place to provide access to the required material for all persons enrolled in a course.